Alain de Benoist: Identity

-In 2006, de Benoist defined "identity" as a "dialogical" phenomenon, inspired by Martin Buber's philosophy of dialogue and Ich und Du concept.
-According to him, one's identity is made of two components: the "objective part" coming from one's background (ethnicity, religion, family, nationality), and the "subjective part" freely chosen by the individual.
+In 2006, de Benoist defined identity as a dialogical phenomenon, inspired by Martin Buber's philosophy of dialogue and Ich und Du concept.
+According to him, one's identity is made of two components: the "objective part" coming from one's background (gender, ethnicity, religion, family, nationality), and the "subjective part" freely chosen by the individual.
 Identity is therefore a perpetual evolution rather than a definitive notion.
 In 1992, de Benoist dismissed the Front National's use of ethnopluralism on the grounds that it portrayed "difference as an absolute, whereas, by definition, it exists only relationally."

-In 1966 however, he had written: "Race is the only real unit encompassing individual variations.
+In 1966, he had written: "Race is the only real unit encompassing individual variations.
 The objective study of history shows that only the European race (white race, caucasian) has continued to progress since its appearance on the rising path of the evolution of the living, unlike races stagnant in their development, therefore in virtual regression."

-If scholars like Pierre-André Taguieff have characterized the Nouvelle Droite as a form of "mixophobia" due to its focus on the notion of "difference", de Benoist has also criticized what he calls "the pathology of identity", that is to say the political use of identity by the populist Right in order to push an "us versus them" debate escorted by "[systematic] and [irrational] hating".
-The difficulty of understanding de Benoist’s views on identity rests upon the fact that his writings have experienced multiple re-synthesis since the 1960s.
-In 1974, he said: "there is no superior race.
-All races are superior and each of them has its own genius".
-In 1966 he had written: "The European race does not have absolute superiority.
-It is only the most capable of progressing in the direction of evolution [...]
+If scholars like Pierre-André Taguieff have characterized the Nouvelle Droite as a form of mixophobia due to its focus on the notion of difference, de Benoist has also criticized what he calls "the pathology of identity", that is to say the political use of identity by the populist Right to push an "us versus them" debate escorted by what he considers to be "[systematic] and [irrational] hating".
+The difficulty of understanding de Benoist's views on identity rests upon the fact that his writings have experienced multiple re-synthesis since the 1960s.
+In 1974, he said "there is no superior race.
+All races are superior and each of them has its own genius."
+In 1966, he had written: "The European race does not have absolute superiority.
+It is only the most capable of progressing in the direction of evolution ...
 Racial factors being statistically hereditary, each race has its own psychology.
 All psychology generates value."
 De Benoist has been influenced by Carl Schmitt's distinction between friend and enemy as the core issue of politics.
-However, he sees immigrants as eventually victims of globalization and has argued that immigration was first of all a consequence of multinational companies being greedy for profits and preferring to import cheap labor.
+Despite this, he sees immigrants as eventually victims of globalization, and has argued that immigration was first of all a consequence of multinational companies being greedy for profits and preferring to import cheap labor.

 Ethnopluralism

-De Benoist rejects the nation state and nationalism on the grounds that both liberalism and nationalism eventually derive from the same metaphysics of subjectivity, and that the centralized and "Jacobin" state established by the French Republic had destroyed regional identities in its project of an "one and indivisible" France.
+De Benoist rejects the nation state and nationalism on the grounds that both liberalism and nationalism eventually derive from the same metaphysics of subjectivity, and that what he describes as the centralized and Jacobin state established by the French Republic had destroyed regional identities in its project of a "one and indivisible" France.
 He stands instead for the political autonomy of each and every group, favouring an integral federalism built on the principle of subsidiarity, which in his views would transcend the nation state and give way for both regional and Europe identities to thrive.
 De Benoist believes that knowledge of ethnic and religious traditions is a duty that must be passed on to following generations, and he has been critical of the idea of a moral imperative to cosmopolitanism.